richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_MidStreamProcessing_StreamAnalytics.md

 Navigate to "**Logs**" in the "**Monitoring**" grouping of the Stream Analytics Job navigation pane and browse canned queries.

 ## Exercise 3: Route Data
-To demonstrate routing, we'll automate data movement based on the value of the Temperature field.
+To demonstrate routing and data transformation, we'll automate data movement based on the rounded value of the Temperature field {i.e., greater than X goes to one table and less than or equal to X goes to a second table}.

-### Step 1: Create Tables and Job
+### Step 1: Create Tables

 Navigate to **Query** in the **Data** grouping of the Data Explorer navigation pane.